dotnet/orleans/What's-new-in-Orleans.md

 ### Release notes

 * Major refactoring of the stream adapter API.
-* Improvements to the steaming API to support subscription multiplicity.
+* Improvements to the streaming API to support subscription multiplicity.
 * Made IAddressable.AsReference strongly-typed.
 * Added a Chocolatey package.
 * Added support for private storage keys for testing.